powderflask/django-nifty-attachments/README.md

     )
     ```

 2. Define a concrete Attachment model with relation to your related object:
     ```
     class GizmoAttachment(AbstractAttachment.factory("myapp.Gizmo")):
         """ A concrete implementation of AbstractAttachment,
-                with a required FK named `related` to Gizmo with revers relation "attachment_set"
+             with a required FK named `related` to Gizmo with reverse relation "attachment_set"
         """
     ```

 3. Add the attachments urlpattern to your `urls.py`, injecting your concrete attachment model:
     ```